omelinb/geolocation/README.md

 Description
 -----------

-Application for viewing people at a distance 30km.
+Test API application for viewing people at a specific distance(30km) and for getting person's profile.

 System Dependencies